RxSwiftCommunity/RxSwiftExt/Readme.md

     _ = evens.debug("even").subscribe() // emits 2, 4, 6
     _ = odds.debug("odds").subscribe() // emits 1, 3, 5
 ```

+#### bufferWithTrigger
+Collects the elements of the source observable, and emits them as an array when the trigger emits.

+Examples are available in the project's Playground.

 Reactive Extensions details
 ===========